Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

 Jesus had an attitude about it.

-One time, when the disciples tried to keep kids away from him, he was indignant.
+Once, he was indignant when the disciples tried to keep kids away from him.
 He immediately embraced the kids and blessed them.
 Then he finished with a few choice words for anyone who would cause a child to sin… something about millstones and the bottom of the deep blue sea.
 (Mark 10:13-16, Matthew 18:1-6)

 But he wasn’t just talking about letting children come to him: “Unless you turn and become like children, you will never enter the kingdom of heaven.”
 (Matthew 18:3, ESV)

-It was a warning, but it’s the corollary that counts: Turn and become like children and you will enter the kingdom of heaven.
-Even though we think our childlikeness is dead and buried, he knows it can be resurrected and made useful to us again.
+It was a warning, but it’s the corollary that counts: Turn and become like children, and you will enter the kingdom of heaven.
+Even though we think our childlikeness is dead and buried, he knows it can be resurrected and made useful again.

 In ministry, it’s a perennial cause of sadness.
 We can almost mark the date on a calendar when the lights go out… attention is diverted from the glories of kingdom living to the hollow thrills of worldly living.
 Too many end up singing the Cross Road Blues.
 “I believe to my soul, now, [I’m] sinkin' down.”
 We missed our window… something got lost…